tom-englert/RoslynAnalyzerCookbook/README.md

 So while changes to the analyzer immediately show up in the build process, the Visual Studio UI got stuck with the old analyzer and may show nothing or false positives.

-You need to restart the Visual Studio process, so changes to the analyzer also show up in the Visual Studio UI.
+In this case the Visual Studio process must be restarted to make changes to the analyzer also show up in the Visual Studio UI.

 ## Use case #2